AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 AI use case: Hotel bookings

-AI creates the possibility of highly-personalized commerce, and I would like to see more hotel booking processes look more like Netflix and less like they’re straight out of 1998.
+AI creates the possibility of highly personalized commerce, and I would like to see more hotel booking processes that look more like Netflix and less like they’re straight out of 1998.

 But let’s not get ahead of ourselves.